oronBortman/ArBox-HomeTask/README.md

 ) COMBINED;
 ```

-2. Run on your DB the following command to find what is the largest user_id:
+2. Run on your db the following command to find what is the largest value of the column user_in in the table 'memberships':

 ```sql
 SELECT MAX(user_id) FROM memberships